NikolaiRadke/JQ6500-rescue-tool/README.md

 * [Minimal Linux Live](http://minimal.linux-bg.org/#home) from Ivan Davidov
   with a small frontend and some small modifications.
 * [JQ6500 Linux tool](https://chiselapp.com/user/rmax/repository/jq6500/home) from Reinhard Max
   with small changes for 32MBit support.
+It is beerware... ;-)
 * The original MusicDownload.iso, provided by complete JQ6500-16p
   with a patched version for 32MBit modules.